Call for Bio-SPM Collaborative Research Proposal

 The research teams at Kanazawa University have engaged in the pioneering development of original Bio-SPM technologies, including Atomic resolution/3D-AFM (FM-AFM), High-speed AFM, Scanning Ion Conductance Microscope (SICM), and AFM for Cell Measurement, and applied them to the life sciences.
 Here, we call for applications for collaborative research projects that are carried out by the applicants using our Bio-SPMs, with the cooperation of the NanoLSI faculty members.

-Applicants adopted visit WPI-NanoLSI and carry out a research project, with the cooperation of the NanoLSI faculty members.
+Applicants adopted visit WPI-NanoLSI and carry out a research project, with the cooperation of the WPI-NanoLSI faculty members.

 2) Collaborative Research by sending samples